Erik White

 Erik White is an American music video director.
 In 2010, he made his feature film directorial debut with the comedy film Lottery Ticket, starring rappers Bow Wow and Ice Cube.
 He appeared on the reality show competition The Glee Project on the Oxygen network.
+White got his start doing music videos after visiting a video set of his uncle Hype Williams.

 Videography

 This is a list of music videos featuring directing credits attributed to White.
 His most frequent collaborator is singer Chris Brown with seven videos.

 For several years, he directed most of the videos for numerous artists: